coding-horror/basic-computer-games/84_Super_Star_Trek/rust/tasks.md

     - [x] 5 - galactic name map

 - [ ] restarting the game
+    - after defeat
+    - and by resigning
 - [ ] time progression
     - check all areas where time should move, and adjust accordingly
+    - [ ] defeat due to time expired
 - [ ] intro instructions
 - [ ] victory